Code-the-Dream-School/node-essentials/lessons/lesson5-sqlintro.md

 SELECT DISTINCT product_name "product names" FROM customers c JOIN orders o ON c.customer_id = o.customer_id JOIN line_items l ON o.order_id = l.order_id JOIN products p ON l.product_id = p.product_id WHERE customer_name = 'Williams-Mack';
 ```

-Now the column will appear as "product names" instead of "product_name" in your results.
+Now the column will appear as "Product Names" instead of "product_name" in your results.

 Copy the statement above and run it in sqlcommand.